 serum potassium), while others are erroneously treated for hyperkalemia (high serum potassium), when their

-potassium is in fact perfectly normal.
-Red Blood Cell Potassium, or Intracellular Potassium (Acu-Cell Analysis)
+potassium is perfectly normal.
+Red Blood Cell Potassium, or Intracellular Potassium (Acu-Cell Analysis) are

-are more accurate indicators of a patient's potassium status.
+more accurate indicators of a patient's true potassium status.

 Serum potassium is well regulated in healthy individuals and not much affected by a high dietary potassium